Jay Williams (basketball)

 Jason David Williams (born September 10, 1981) is an American former basketball player and television analyst.
-He played college basketball for the Duke Blue Devils men's basketball team and professionally for the Chicago Bulls in the NBA.
+He played college basketball for the Duke Blue Devils and professionally for the Chicago Bulls in the National Basketball Association (NBA).

 Then known as Jason Williams, he won the 2001 NCAA Championship with Duke, and was named NABC Player of the Year in 2001 and 2002.
-He was drafted second overall in the 2002 NBA Draft by the Bulls.
-He asked to be called Jay on joining the Bulls, to avoid confusion with two other players in the NBA at the time.
-His playing career was effectively ended by a motorcycle accident in 2003.
-He last signed with the Austin Toros of the NBA Development League, but was waived on December 30, 2006, due to lingering physical effects from his accident.
+He was drafted second overall in the 2002 NBA draft by the Bulls.
+He was known as Jay on joining the Bulls to avoid confusion with two other players with similar names in the NBA at the time.
+His playing career was effectively ended by a motorcycle crash in 2003.
+He last played with the Austin Toros of the NBA Development League in 2006 when his season was ended early due to lingering physical effects from his accident.

-Since retiring, he has worked as an analyst for ESPN, initially working on ESPN College Basketball.
-In 2019, however, Williams was reassigned to the NBA full-time with his addition on ESPN's NBA Countdown program.
+Since retiring, Williams has worked as an analyst for ESPN.
+Initially working on ESPN College Basketball, he was reassigned to the NBA full-time with his addition on ESPN's NBA Countdown program in 2019.

 High school

 Williams grew up in Plainfield, New Jersey, and attended St. Joseph High School in Metuchen, graduating in 1999.
 He not only excelled at basketball, but took an active interest in other activities, most notably chess.
-His nickname in high school was "Jay Dubs."
+His nickname in high school was "Jay Dubs".
 Williams also played junior varsity soccer during his freshman year and was the state volleyball player of the year during his senior year.
 In basketball that year, Williams was named a First Team All-State Player in New Jersey, the New Jersey Player of the Year, a Parade All-American, a USA Today first team All-American, and a McDonald's All-American, where he competed in the Slam Dunk Contest and the McDonald's All-American Game, scoring 20 points in the contest.
 In his last year of high school he averaged 19 points, 7.0 assists, 4.2 rebounds and 3.7 steals per game; he had started each of the 4 years he spent at St. Joseph, and set school records in total points (1,977) and steals (407).
 He was also named the recipient of the 1999 Morgan Wootten Award for his basketball achievements and his work in the classroom, where he maintained a 3.6 GPA.